 Chrome Oxide Green, PG17 - Williamsburg (used only with Azo Green for a custom green mixture)

 ”Phthalo Green Yellow Shade”, PG36 - Michael Harding

 “Phthalo Blue Lake”, PB15:3 - M. Graham

 Dioxazine Purple, PV23 - M. Graham

 Low Chroma + Darks

-The companies these paints come from are very important!
-Paints with the same name can be totally different colors and have different handling characteristics.
+The companies these paints come from are very important to me!
+Paints with the same name can be totally different colors and have different handling characteristics from company to company.
 Most important to me is what pigment is used (I tend to stick to single pigment paints).
 Most manufacturers list this pigment using a industry standard pigment number.
 For example Ultramarine Blue is PB29.
 From this pigment base, it’s up to how the company mulls the pigment and which oil they use as a binder.
 The way the manufacturer mulls the pigment and the pigment itself combine to affect everything from transparency to handling characteristics.
-I like looser paints and M. Graham’s paints fit the bill for me but tend to dry slowly.
+I like looser paints and M. Graham’s walnut oil based paints fit the bill for me but tend to dry slowly.
 Williamsburg is also a favorite, but their prices are high.
 Winsor & Newton you can find anywhere and are great paints as well in their artist grade.
 I prefer the handling characteristics of Graham, Williamsburg and Michael Harding but I have have some W&N when only they offer a pigment I want.

-- Spike Lavender Oil - Natural Pigments.
-My preferred solvent.
-Less harsh on my studios air quality but very strong.
+Spike Lavender Oil - Natural Pigments.
+Less harsh on my studios air quality but very strong and expensive.